 For BCP, you’ll likely create two types of teams:

-Task-Oriented Teams: These specialized teams cover specific areas of the PRR process within your organization, including:
+Task-Oriented Teams: These specialised teams cover specific areas of the PRR process within your organisation, including:

 - Information Technology (IT) and cybersecurity